The Parade (novel): Plot

 The story follows two foreign company men known only by their company-assigned numbers: Four, a disciplined and protocol-driven operator of a high-tech paving machine, and Nine, his unpredictable and hedonistic assistant.
-Their mission is to complete the road that will unite and bring prosperity to the country, but their different approaches complicate the task.
+They are working in an unnamed country that recently experiecned a civil war between the rural South and the developed North.
+Their mission is to complete a road that will unite the North and South and bring prosperity to the country, but their different approaches complicate the task.

 As they progress northward, the contrast between the two men becomes increasingly stark.
 Four prides himself in following company policy, avoiding all contact with locals and focusing solely on the road.
 Nine, by contrast, is continuously and recklessly distracted by the different pleasures offered by the locals and their culture.
 Their differing approaches to the mission and to the people they encounter create escalating tensions and a series of moral and logistical crises that challenges their initial mind frames.

-Four eventually completes the road and finds Nine severely ill and near death.
-Four helps him, taking him to a nearby village and breaking protocol in the process.
-The villagers nurse Nine back to health, and Four stays for a short while, interacting more with the locals than ever before and seeing glimpses of the culture and people he's been told to ignore.
+Nine's long absences become more frequent until one day he disappears altogether.
+Four is told by a local that Nine is severely ill and near death.
+Four helps Nine, with the assistance of friendly locals, breaking protocol in the process.
+The villagers nurse Nine back to health, while in the meantime Four begins interacting with the locals more than ever before, seeing glimpses of the culture and people he's been told to ignore.

-As Nine seems to be recovering, Four returns to the capital for his debriefing.
-During the debriefing, Four learns that not only did Nine die shortly after Four left the village, but also that he and Nine were hired to complete the road so that it could be used to facilitate a brutal military crackdown on opposition forces and civilians.
+After completing the road, the duo is welcomed at the capital and given accommodations at an upscale hotel.
+Nine opts to stay for the parade that was planned to celebrate the connection of the Northern and Southern parts of the country.
+Four decides to go home immediately to his family.

+As he leaves the capital on a private jet, Four sees a parade of villagers from the South heading up the new road.
+They are met by an army of soldiers and tanks from the North, who begin opening fire on the helpless civilians.